 - In contrast, underrepresented minorities were far more often filling “back-of-house” positions, such as cooks and kitchen staff.

-- Front-of-house staff make about 12 percent more than back-of-house staff.
+- Front-of-house staff makes about 12 percent more than back-of-house staff.
 However, women in front-of-house positions tend to only earn about 78 percent of what their male counterparts bring in.

 Commenting on these findings, Chris Benner, a contributing researcher, as well as an environmental studies professor at U.C.
 Santa Cruz, stated:

-What became clear in interviews is that it’s a complex issue…Each of these actors have real barriers as well as perceived barriers to getting higher pay… A lot more research has to happen.
+What became clear in interviews is that it’s a complex issue…Each of these actors has real barriers as well as perceived barriers to getting higher pay… A lot more research has to happen.

 While researchers remain focused on finding answers, others – like Saru Jayaraman, director of the Food Labor Research Center at U.C.
 Berkeley, are now intent on implementing policy changes to try to end gender and race discrimination in the California restaurant industry.
 The goal is to have systemic changes rolled out within three to five years.

 Contact the Los Angeles Employment Discrimination Lawyer at Broslavsky & Weinman, LLP

 If you have been the target of workplace discrimination, contact a Los Angeles employment discrimination lawyer at Broslavsky & Weinman, LLP for experienced help and superior representation.
 Call us at (310) 575-2550 or email us using the contact form on this page to find out more about how we can help you.